unit8co/darts/_sources/README.rst.txt

 *
-  **Multivariate Support:** ``TimeSeries`` can be multivariate - i.e., contain multiple time-varying dimensions instead of a single scalar value.
+  **Multivariate Support:** ``TimeSeries`` can be multivariate - i.e., contain multiple time-varying dimensions/columns instead of a single scalar value.
 Many models can consume and produce multivariate series.

 *
   **Multiple series training (global models):** All machine learning based models (incl. all neural networks) support being trained on multiple (potentially multivariate) series.
 This can scale to large datasets too.

 *